loreanvictor/tmplr/README.md

 ## Running Recipes

-Sometimes, you already have the repository locally and only need to run its recipe (for example its a [GitHub template repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), or you want to [add a package / submodule to a monorepo](https://github.com/loreanvictor/tmplr/blob/main/examples/monorepo.md)).
-To do this, go to the folder where the recipe is, and run `tmplr` without arguments:
+If you have the repo on your machine and just want to run its recipe, go to the folder where the recipe is, and run `tmplr` without arguments:

 ```bash
 npx tmplr